vdhamer/Photo-Club-Hub/.github/README.md

 ### The Data Model

 The use of an MVVM architecture imples that model data is stored in structs (and in database tables) rather than in classes.
-Here is a quick tour of the model.
+Here is a quick tour of the 3 central concepts or tables.
+The amount of tables will grow in the future.

 [![Product schema][product-schema]](https://github.com/vdhamer/PhotoClubWaalre/blob/main/Assets.xcassets/images/Schema.imageset/Schema.png)

 Every `PhotoClub` has zero or more `Members` of various roles (Chairman, Admin, ...) and states (current, former, apiring, ...).
 A `Member` may have multiple formal roles (e.g., Secretary and Admin) within a given `PhotoClub`.

-Some of information about a `Photographer` (name, date of birth, personal website) is related to the `Photographer` as an individual, rather that being associated with any particular `PhotoClub`.
+Some basic information about a `Photographer` (name, date of birth, personal website, ...) is related to the `Photographer` as an individual, rather that being associated with any particular `PhotoClub`.
-Such club-independent information is stored in the `Photographer` structs/records.
+That club-independent information is stored in the individual's `Photographer` struct/record.

 `Portfolio` represent the work of one `Photographer` in the context of one `PhotoClub`.
 A `Portfolio` contains `Images` (not stored in CoreData yet).
 An `Image` can show up in multiple `Portfolios` -